superdweebie/sijit/docs/ModuleManager/ModuleManager.md

 To get the most out of the build system plugin resolvers, it is recomended that you use the build profile preprocessor.
 This will merge any required config modules, and add the plugins automatically.

+#Build profile preprocessor

+It is suggested that you use the sds build profile preprocessor to prepare your build profile for building.
+It will add the build plugin resolvers for you, and inflate config modules in the mergeConfigs key of your default config.